jaylittle/presentation-engine/README.md

 ### 2. What the hell is this project anyway?

 My rendition of a basic blog.
-It powers all of my websites.
+It powers my primary websites.

 ### 3. Your previous versions didn't have a license?
 What gives?